np25071984/battleships/README.md

 | Patrol Boat | 2 |

 [//]: # (do we need mine? the lucky may unveil 8 cells at once)

+## Join game page

+Once the game was created it is known information which ships are there and the board size.
+It is time to put the ships in place.
+You can move them around the board and rotate.
+Also `Shuffle` feature is available which lets to get randomly placed ships.

 ## Gameflow